 Jes has been taught many cues by our School Bursar (her handler & owner) and has learnt how to walk with a loose lead, how to respond reliably to recall cues, how to settle despite distractions and also how to respond to a cue to instantly go down even if being called/enticed away from her handler.
-She is also being taught to actively listen to children reading to her and most recently is being taught to read a few simple words herself!
+She is also being taught to actively listen to children reading to her and most recently is being taught to read a few words herself!

-Should Jes successfully complete the two-year training programme, then she will have learnt to ‘listen’ to children read, be able to read simple cue cards herself and be comfortable chilling out with children in a classroom.
+Should Jes successfully complete the three-year training programme, then she will have learnt to ‘listen’ to children read, be able to read simple cue cards herself and be comfortable chilling out with children in a classroom.
 She will also be a certified Educational Assistance dog.

-The cost of Jes’s training is partially funded by corporate sponsorship from Gentle Dog Food.
+The cost of Jes’s training is funded by corporate sponsorship from Gentle Dog Food.
 Gentle believe that dogs deserve food that’s as close to their natural diet as possible.
 They use the very best, freshest ingredients, with their simple rule being: that if we wouldn’t eat it ourselves then it doesn’t go in.
 Their food is cold pressed, rather than being cooked at high temperatures.
 Their food is free from gluten, artificial flavourings, artificial colouring, preservatives, gm products and animal experimentation.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.